dvbelyaev/GettingAndCleaningDataCP/CodeBook.md

 CodeBook
 ==============

-This CodeBook describes: whow to build the tidy data set was build from the original data set described in
+This CodeBook describes whow to build the tidy data set from the original data set described in

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The sourse dataset was obtained from
+The sourse datasetcould be obtained from

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip